Sevens Steps to Take When You Hit a Deer or Other Large Animal

 The autumn months are the rutting season, and are a time when the deer move around quite a bit, in a rather… distracted state.

-With that in mind, we’ve collected the seven steps you should take after you’ve hit a deer:
+With that in mind, we’ve collected the seven steps you should take after you’ve hit a deer or other large animal:

 - If at all possible, move your vehicle off the road and somewhere safe before you do anything else.
 If there is no turn-off or passing lane, at least pull your car to the side of the road and put on your hazard lights.